LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 # check that the snapshot only correspond to the last three rounds
-let h be the header height of the genesis block genesisRound = roundNumber(h) snapshotKeys = store keys (converted to uint32) of the snapshot substore ordered increasingly if snapshotKeys is not an incrementing array or snapshotKeys[-1] != genesisRound:
+let h be the header height of the genesis block genesisRound = roundNumber(h) snapshotKeys = array of the store keys (converted to uint32) of the snapshot substore ordered increasingly if snapshotKeys is not an incrementing array or snapshotKeys[-1] != genesisRound:
     fail
 ```